 Shrimp and Swiss Chard Risotto is creamy, cheesy, and oh so fancy.
 Risotto is incredible and an impressive dish to be able to pull off as a home cook.
-It is not complicated, it just takes some serious patience and stirring.
+It is not complicated, all it takes is some serious patience and a lot of stirring.

 The Swiss Chard

-You can use any variety of swiss chard for this recipe, rainbow, red or white.
+You can use any variety of swiss chard for this recipe, rainbow, red, white, or even baby swiss chard.

 Low quality shrimp can ruin a dish.
 They also lack flavour and tend to be on the rubbery side once cooked.